Links

 At any one time, more than 2,250 Hewlett Foundation grants are active.
 In 2020, the foundation awarded $465,869,000 in grants and disbursed $471,308,000 in grant payments.
 As of December 31, 2020, the foundation’s assets were approximately $13.3 billion.

-Humanity United is a member of The Omidyar Group, a diverse collection of independent organizations and initiatives that pursue different ways to improve the lives of people and societies.
+Humanity United is a member of The Omidyar Group, a diverse collection of independent organisations and initiatives that pursue different ways to improve the lives of people and societies.

 Priorities related to media development and journalism: Within the Public Engagement portfolio, the Independent Journalism and Media (IJAM) program is grounded in the belief that there is a for need for high-quality, independent journalism to help make sense of the world and to shift harmful systems and practices towards peace and freedom.
 HU supports journalism and media that aligns with their mission, adhering to key principles.